rosie068/Mortality-Prediction-Among-Heart-Failure-Cohort/README.md

   7. Labs: Five labs recorded once: CHOL, CHOLHDL, CHOLLDL, HGBA1C, TRIGLY and respective _missing columns to indicate missingness.
 The rest of lab measures, eg. BNP, Calcium, HGB, Creatine, split into 5 timepoints similar to vitals, and a _missing column.

-All measures within 12-hr window of event have been removed.
+All measures within 12-hr window prior to event have been removed.
 The example.csv file serves merely as an example of input data.